 Angular Signal Forms Part 1: Getting Started with the Basics

-Angular introduces Signal Forms with Version 21.0.0-next.2, an experimental but promising approach to form handling that leverages Angular's reactive Signal primitive.
+Angular introduces Signal Forms with Version 21.0.0, an experimental but promising approach to form handling that leverages Angular's reactive Signal primitive.
 This new API offers a declarative way to build forms with full control over the data model and built-in schema validation.
-In this first part of our three-part series, we'll cover the fundamentals you need to get started with Signal Forms.
+In this first part of our four-part series, we'll cover the fundamentals you need to get started with Signal Forms.

 ⚠️ Experimental Feature: Signal Forms are currently an experimental feature in Angular.
 The API and functionality may change in future releases.